Fighter kite: Caribbean

-Most Caribbean kites are hexagonal, flown with a tail, and instead of cutting with glass-coated line, use sharp objects (generally razor blades) attached to the tails to try to "koule" (Creole for "drop") other kites.
+Most Caribbean kites are hexagonal, flown with a tail, and instead of cutting with glass-coated line, use sharp objects (generally razor blades) attached to the tails to koule (Creole for "drop") other kites.

 Instances have been media-covered or promoted in Haiti, Cuba, Trinidad and Tobago, Curaçao and Suriname.

 Chile

 The usual kite of this type is known as a Volatín.
 They are roughly square, and made with light paper and bamboo sticks.
 Unlike other square fighter kites of the world, the Chilean volantín uses 3 support threads (two at the top and one at the bottom) for easier, more stable manoeuvre.
 Used for decoration or to highlight a celebratory motif such as the national flag, a trailing tail is left out for competitive matches.
 The Chilean volantín ranges from ñecla, the smallest size available, to pavo, the largest.
 However, for fighting medio pavo, those of mid-size are most popular due to their more balanced performance in terms of speed, strength, and accuracy.

 Practitioners of this activity usually begin fighting in September, when the spring winds buffet the coast.
 Clubs and professional associations prefer to host tournaments throughout the drier summer months when the commercial kite season is over.

 Chilean kite fighting practice include the use of a large reel, (carrete), for the manipulation and storage of the abrasive thread, and the use of wooden sticks for the manipulation of the carrete in turn.
 Thus a skilled kite fighter will likely complete a match without ever touching the thread with their hands, having mastered these rods.
-Since the mid 2000s, they have spread across Latin America and Europe.
+Since the mid-2000s, they have spread across Latin America and Europe.
 Their convenience, durability and safety results in equipment exports and tourism.

 India

-Fighter kites are known as patang in india.
+Fighter kites are known as patang in India.
 In many others, kite flying takes place mainly during specific festivals particularly the spring festival known as Basant, during Makar Sankranti and more recently on Indian Independence Day.